redbadger/awesome-badger/_posts/2022-05-20-visual-sort.md

 ## Drag Drop from Tray

-In order to create insightful visual arrangements, users wanted to be able to see all of their product and placeholder cards in a tray, and to drag them from there on to the canvas.
+In order to create insightful visual arrangements, users wanted to be able to see all of their cards in a tray, and to drag them from there on to the canvas.
 None of the DndKit examples were that close to what we wanted, so we had to strike out on our own (although the documentation is excellent, which made things easier.)

 ![Drag drop from tray](/assets/ceddlyburge/visual-sort/drag-drop-from-tray.png)